Albi012/coolzontations/README.md

 school, we don't have a tool for this.

 # Used technologies

-  -Spring framework
+   Markup : - Spring framework
-  -H2 database
+            - H2 database
-  -Hibernate
+            - Hibernate
-  -Lombok
+            - Lombok

 #
  I mainly worked on unit testing and routes.